Tezcatlimichi/whackamole/README.md

 ### **_How to get started_**

 I have linked my trello in which I list out in detail how I will go about building this game.
+First I plan to add the HTML and CSS so I can visually see the game.
+Then I want to figure out the game logic that will make the game run.

 ####